Oisann/tls-1point3-test/README.md

 - `/` is a basic check to see if your application can talk to the server.
 It just returns a basic text response.
 - `/content` will serve a custom file.

+## Pre-built Docker image

+You can use the pre-built docker image from the Github Action running on master:

+    docker pull docker.pkg.github.com/oisann/tls-1point3-test/tls-1point3-test:latest

 ## Custom content file

 The `/content` path will look for a file in `./files/` named `content` and serve that.